 Consider collaboration model

-There are several established models and contract types in nearshore/offshore development – dedicated resource, time and materials, fixed-price.
-Consider what would work best for you depending on your project timeline, scope, budget, team composition and management.
+There are several established models and contract types in offshore development – dedicated resource, time and materials, and fixed-price.
+Consider what would work best for you depending on your project timeline, scope, budget, team composition, and management.
 Moreover, you can agree with your vendor to create a custom framework that better fits your requirements.

 Review vendors and their offers